๐Ÿ‘๏ธPerception

 Closure

-• The mind fills in missing information to perceive complete shapes—you see a triangle even when only three corners are drawn
+• The mind fills in missing information to perceive complete shapes.
+You see a triangle even when only three corners (called Pac-Man-like inducers) are drawn.

-• Closure explains why logos with gaps (like the IBM or NBC logos) still read as unified images
+• Closure explains why logos with gaps (like the World Wildlife Fund panda or the IBM striped logo) still read as unified images.

-• This principle demonstrates top-down processing—your expectations and knowledge complete the picture when sensory data is incomplete
+• This principle demonstrates top-down processing: your expectations and prior knowledge complete the picture when sensory data is incomplete.

 Continuity

-• Lines and patterns are perceived as continuous even when interrupted—your brain assumes smooth paths rather than abrupt changes
+• Lines and patterns are perceived as following the smoothest path, even when interrupted.
+Your brain assumes continuous trajectories rather than abrupt changes in direction.

-• Continuity helps you follow a single conversation in a noisy room or track a road that disappears behind a building
+• Continuity helps you track a road that disappears behind a building or follow a single melody line through a complex piece of music.

-• This principle supports motion perception; you perceive smooth movement rather than a series of disconnected positions
+• This principle also supports apparent motion perception.
+You perceive smooth movement rather than a series of disconnected positions.

 Organizing Complex Scenes